sid-tiw/test-case-generator/README.md

 # test-case-generator
-This is an GUI of test case generator for different competitive programming websites.
+This is a GUI of test case generator for different competitive programming websites.